nao1215/sqly/README.md

 ### Look at a file you have never seen

-`--inspect` prints the tables a file becomes, their columns, and a few sample rows — as JSON, so `jq` can read it too.
+`--inspect` prints the tables a file becomes, their columns, and their row counts — as JSON, so `jq` can read it too.
+It is schema-only: it does not print the data.

 ```shell
 sqly --inspect user.csv